veggerby/shardis/README.md

 The Redis implementation stores assignments as simple string keys under the prefix `shardmap:`.
 It should be supplemented with persistence / snapshot strategy if you rotate Redis.

+Both InMemory and Redis map stores implement `TryGetOrAdd` to minimize the number of hash computations and branch decisions in router hot paths.

 ---

 ## 📦 Documentation Index